 With the holiday season now in full swing (and the spooky decorations packed away), we’re setting our sights on the next big celebration – Thanksgiving of course!
-It’s just around the corner, so there’s no doubt you’ve already narrowed-down your guest list, sent out the invitations, and started putting together the playlist.
-With these Thanksgiving (or Friendsgiving!) plans all set in stone, it’s now time to start thinking about the best part: food.
+Once you’ve narrowed down your guest list and sent out the invitations, it’s time to start thinking about the best part: the delicious food.

-Planning your Thanksgiving menu is no easy feat, but with the right advice on-board, you’ll soon be serving-up a delicious spread that will keep everyone happy.
+Planning your Thanksgiving menu is no easy feat, but with the right advice on board, you’ll soon be serving up a delicious spread that’ll keep everyone happy.

 While turkey might be a given, you’ll still have to plan the rest of your Thanksgiving dinner menu.
-Some hosts go overboard with this phase and dramatically over-cater, whilst not taking into account the size of their kitchen (and oven!).
-On the other hand, it can be just as easy to simplify your menu to the point of an almost-empty table (and no one wants to deal with hungry guests!).
+For some, it can be tempting to over-cater without taking the size of their kitchen (and oven) into account.
+On the other hand, you don’t want to risk simplifying your menu so much that you’re left with an almost-empty table (and hungry guests).

-Finding the balance between these two extremes needn’t be difficult.
+Finding the balance between these two extremes doesn’t have to be difficult.
 Here’s a handy guide below:

 - Appetizers: 2 – 3

 - Mains: 1 – 2 (including the turkey)